MicrosoftDocs/learn/learn-pr/azure/design-multi-tenant-saas-apps-with-azure-cosmos-db-for-postgresql/includes/5-exercise-distribute-multi-tenant-tables.md

 1. Ensure that the display of query execution times is displayed in the Cloud Shell window.
 Run `\timing` at the Citus prompt if it isn't.

-1. Execute the query to retrieve the products list for a store again and note the execution time:
+1. Execute the query to retrieve the products list for a store again, and note the execution time:

     ```sql
     -- List products by store